 However, due to how conda distributes packages, it is often better to set a specific channel when installing with conda:

 We can tell conda we want to prioritize the conda-forge channel this way:

 conda config --add channels conda-forge conda config --set channel_priority strict # Now we can simply call: conda install <name_of_package>

 conda install numpy pandas scikit-learn scipy matplotlib seaborn

 Reference the conda documentation for more commands and advanced features.

-Some Python distributions come with one or more of these.
-Check to see if it is already installed.
+Some Python distributions come with one or more of these, so check to see if it is already installed.
 These are just the most popular, but there are others.